MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/plan/Enabling-Clients-to-Locate-the-Next-Closest-Domain-Controller.md

 - If no domain controller is available in the same site, try to find a domain controller in the next closest site.
 A site is closer if it has a lower site-link cost than another site with a higher site-link cost.
 - If no domain controller is available in the next closest site, try to find any domain controller in the domain.

 By default, DC Locator does not consider any site that contains a read-only domain controller (RODC) when it determines the next closest site.
-In addition, because only  Windows Server 2008  and  Windows Server 2008 R2  domain controllers support the next closest site functionality, when the client gets a response from a domain controller that runs an earlier version of Windows Server, the DC Locator behavior is the same as when then setting is not enabled.
+In addition, when the client gets a response from a domain controller that runs an version earlier than Windows Server 2008, the DC Locator behavior is the same as when then setting is not enabled.

 For example, assume that a site topology has four sites with the site link values in the following illustration.
-In this example, all the domain controllers are writable domain controllers that run  Windows Server 2008  or  Windows Server 2008 R2 .
+In this example, all the domain controllers are writable domain controllers that run  Windows Server 2008  or  above.

 ![enabling clients to locate dc](media/Enabling-Clients-to-Locate-the-Next-Closest-Domain-Controller/beff4087-fb2a-463b-96ac-d440a9e29b75.gif)